Torsion and semi-degeneracy of second-order maximally superintegrable systems

-For brevity we will refer to tensor fields simply by citing the components, i.e.\ $K_{ij}$ satisfying~\eqref{eq:Killing} will be called a Killing tensor, and so forth.
+\end{enumerate} \end{lemma} For more details on this lemma see \cite{KSV2023}.\\ For brevity we will refer to tensor fields simply by citing the components, i.e.\ $K_{ij}$ satisfying~\eqref{eq:Killing} will be called a Killing tensor, and so forth.
 Moreover, by a slight abuse of notation, we identify $K^{ij}$ with $K_{ij}$ etc.\ by virtue of the metric $g_{ij}$.
 For ease of notation, we introduce the space

 where we suggestively denote by $W_K$ the solution of~\eqref{eq:pre-BD} if the underlying potential or family of potentials $V$ is clear, assuming that the integrability condition of~\eqref{eq:pre-BD} holds, i.e.\ that